Open-Reviews/Mangrove/terms-of-use.md

 ### Conditions for Deletion

 *   A review can only be deleted by its author, the legitimate owner, because the deletion requires the private key that is only accessible to the owner (see “Identity in Mangrove” in the Privacy Policy).
 Neither Mangrove nor any third party can delete a review.
-*   If a review has been commented on by other users, **it cannot be deleted anymore**, because that would lead to censorship of the content provided by others.
+*   If a review has been commented on by other users, **it cannot be deleted anymore**, because that would lead to censorship of the content that was provided subsequently by others.

 ### Removal of Harmful Content

 *   Mangrove can only remove content from the database if it is violating the Terms, therefore considered “harmful content”.
 In case of removal, the content is not deleted but moved to a private database in order to be accessible to Mangrove in case of disputes.
 *   All users have the possibility to flag up harmful content, so that it raises quickly to our attention.
 Given that this is a non-profit and open initiative, it is impossible for the Mangrove operators to monitor all the content.
 Therefore, cannot guarantee that the database is free of harmful content, although we do our best to react fast to any flags.